Dexter Industries: Geocaching

 According to Geocaching.com, "geocaching is a high-tech treasure hunting game played throughout the world by adventure seekers equipped with GPS devices.
 The basic idea is to locate hidden containers, called geocaches, outdoors and then share your experiences online."
 By using the NXT and the dGPS sensor, the user is able to create a hand held GPS.
 The accompanying dGPS geocaching software takes GPS coordinates of a target in decimal-degrees, references them against the coordinates of the NXT's current position, and then calculates the distance the NXT is from its destination as well as the compass angle.
 By turning the NXT hand held GPS in the correct direction according to the embedded compass, the user can reach the geocache.
 The software also allows the user to record the latitude and longitude to plot the user's journey in Google Maps.

 NXTBee

-These NXTBee is a high-speed long-distance wireless communication sensor which allows a Lego NXT to communicate with any other device with an XBee radio.
+The NXTBee is a high-speed long-distance wireless communication sensor which allows a Lego NXT to communicate with any other device with an XBee radio.
 The NXTBee sensor makes the Digi XBee radio compatible with the Lego Mindstorms NXT system.
 The XBee 802.15 communication protocol is the wireless communication standard used by many robots and for inter-device communication.
 There are two types of NXTBees; the basic NXTBee can send information up to 300 feet away, and the NXTBee PRO can transmit or receive information from up to 1.2 km away.
 The NXTBee utilizes a high speed RS-485 line for high speed communication.
-The NXTBee uses the XBee protocol which can utilize both point-to-point protocol (PPP) networking and mesh networking.
+The NXTBee uses the XBee protocol, which can utilize both point-to-point protocol (PPP) networking and mesh networking.
 Users can design a remote controlled car using the NXTBee.